-I recently completed an article comparing cod liver oil and fish oil.
-Find out which costs more or had more mercury among other things, Cod Liver Oil vs Fish Oil: What’s The Difference?
-We Compare.
+I recently completed an article comparing fish oil.
+Find out which costs more or had more mercury.

-The omega-3 fatty acids provided by omega-3 and cod liver oil help provide the many benefits listed below.
+The omega-3 fatty acids provided by both oils help provide the many benefits listed below.
 Fatty acids are not made by the body which is why many medical professionals and nutritionists recommend adding omega-3 sources to the diet.